Rybinsk Motors, JSC

 In 1997 Rybinsk Motors JSC merged with Rybinsk Engine-Building Design Bureau.
 Starting of gas-turbine engines production for power generation and gas industries.
 In 1998, in accordance with the RF Government order, the company became the prime manufacturer for development, production and overhaul of gas-turbine engines for unmanned air vehicles.

-In 1999 Volzhsky Machine-Building Plant formed a part of Rybinsk Motors JSC.
-In June 2000, the Rybinskiye Motory annual shareholders' meeting replaced the company's management.
-Veniamin Mezhibovsky, the former director of Volzhsky Machine-building plant, became Rybinskiye Motory's executive director.
-Rosaviakosmos Management Chief Yury Dmitriyev became the state's representative on the Rybinskiye Motory board of directors.
 It is situated in the city of Rybinsk, formerly Andropov, on the bank of the Volga River in the central part of Russia.
 The city of Rybinsk has a distinctive and interesting history.
 The town of Rybinsk had grown from a small settlement in the 11th centuries into Rybolovetsky Slobodka in the XVI-XVIII centuries, then turned into a large trade and shipment centre on the Upper Volga in the XIX century and has become a large highly developed industrial modern city.
-From the second half of the XIX c. the city of Rybinsk features an intensive growth of industry.
+From the second half of the XIX century, the city of Rybinsk features an intensive growth of industry.
 In 1853, the Zhuravlevs merchants opened the rope-spinning yard, along with it grounding flour and shipbuilding production were developing rapidly.
-In the pre-war period new large industrial plants producing aviation materiel, printing equipment and other machine-building production were built.
-In the autumn of 1942, the Rybinsk hydroelectric power station began to produce electricity for the first time which supplied besieged Moscow with electricity.
-At present a powerful system of locks connects the Volga with the largest reservoir in Europe from which one can pass through to the Baltic and White Seas.

 For 70 years the key activity of the company has been the production of aircraft engines.
 The Rybinsk Motors engines power about 1100 aircraft of 160 airlines of Russia and foreign countries.
 More than 4500 aircraft engines are in operation now.
 The other company business directions are production of industrial power plants of large output, diesel engines and snowmobiles, special-purpose vehicles, equipment for nuclear power, non-standardized equipment and valves, as well as household and industrial appliances.
 Rybinsk Motors JSC has developed high-tech production facilities: stock shops, foundry, forging shops, tool production, machine, assembly, heat treatment, wood-working, electroplating shops, paint and varnishing shops, test cells.